YumiNoona/Vorld/README.md

 ## ✨ Key Features

 ### 🎮 The 3D Engine
+- **Ash Adaptive Design System**: A high-fidelity, monochromatic UI architecture that ensures 100% legibility and visual depth in both Light and Dark modes.
 - **Liquid Glass Interface**: High-performance "Apple-style" dock with spring-tuned physics and Gaussian blur backdrops.
+- **Instant-Load Architecture**: Optimized WebGL rendering path with local lighting and low-poly geometric caching for sub-second hero renders.
 - **15+ Interaction Types**:
   - **Visual**: Highlight, Glow, Material Swap, Particle Burst.
   - **Spatial**: Camera Focus, Explode View, Reveal Hidden, Scale.
   - **Logic**: Toggle States, URL Redirects, Info Panels, Animation Clips, Audio.
-- **Professional Asset Pipeline**: Automated 512x512 thumbnail generation for all uploaded `.glb` files with transparent background and studio framing.
+- **Professional Asset Pipeline**: Automated 512x512 thumbnail generation for all uploaded `.glb` files with studio-grade auto-framing.
-- **High-Performance selection**: Emerald-green halos and wireframe bounding boxes for precise editing.
-- **Atmospheric Controls**: Real-time environment preset switching (City, Sunset, Studio, etc.) with high-fidelity contact shadows.

 ### 🛠 The Creator Dashboard
+- **Edge-to-Edge Workspace**: A frameless, immersive editor layout that removes structural outlines for a minimalist, focused creative experience.
 - **Visual Mesh Explorer**: Navigate your 3D hierarchy in real-time to target specific nodes for interactivity.
 - **Real-time Synchronization**: Changes in the editor auto-save to the cloud and reflect instantly in the viewport.
-- **Project Suites**: Manage multiple project thumbnails, descriptions, and settings in a modern studio-grid UI.

 ---